srryx/Discord-Vanity-Sniper/README.md

 - Clean the code up
 - Maybe a clean GUI in the future
 - Use multiple servers to snipe so if you claim a vanity you can keep running the sniper
+## Errors/Bugs
+- After 10/11 hours of running a error happens with gateway connecton ( will fix when i have motivation )
+- Add error handling for the error above